CMSgov/beneficiary-fhir-data/rfcs/0013-bfd-server-startup-check.md

 * [x] Arguments for and against certain solutions hinge in part on the notion that lazily loaded application data sources could have a negative impact on the performance.
 However, the evidence is unclear.
 Do the initial requests executed in the on-host health check ward off a cold-start or similar?
   The arguments against alternative solutions may be a little weaker upon further investigation.
 The _institutional memory_ surrounding the original implementation of the `stop_service_if_failing` suggests that it was not necessarily intended to avoid cold-start issues.
 If it does avoid these issues, it might be considered a happy accident.
-* [x] What is the recommended firewall on amazon linux 2 in 2022?
+* [x] What is the recommended firewall on amazon Linux 2 in 2022?
 Is `iptables` still auspicious?
   `iptables` continues to be an obvious, acceptable solution.
   - `ufw` can be used as a frontend for utilities like `iptables`
   - `ufw` **is** available via epel which in turn is available via `amazon-linux-extras`
   - `epel` does not appear to be enabled in the CMS base images by default
-  - `iptables` appeasrs to be installed in base CMS images
+  - `iptables` appears to be installed in base CMS images
-  - `iptables` is also part of `@amzn2-core` and easily installable if missing
+  - `iptables` is also part of `@amzn2-core` and easily added if missing

 ### Proposed Solution: Drawbacks
 [Proposed Solution: Drawbacks]: #proposed-solution-drawbacks